huuanhhuynguyen/kalman_filters/README.md

 # Extended and Unscented Kalman Filters

-This project is based on the [Sensor Fusion section](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) of the Self-Driving Car Engineer Nanodegree from Udacity.
+This project is based on the [chapter of sensor fusion](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) of the Self-Driving Car Engineer Nanodegree from Udacity.
 Even I didn't register for the course, I learned EKF & UKF from reading articles to this Nanodegree.
 Thanks Udacity for giving me this learning experience!